Jenny (Studio Killers song)

 "Jenny", also titled "Jenny (I Wanna Ruin Our Friendship)", is a song written, produced and performed by the virtual band Studio Killers, released 3 May 2013 as the fourth single from their self-titled debut studio album.
-Played in the key of B major, the song, inspired by singer Chubby Cherry's crush on a person named Jenny, discusses a girl falling in love with her best friend and doing things such as stealing her lipstick and using her shirt as a pillow case.
+Played in the key of G# minor, the song, inspired by singer Chubby Cherry's crush on a person named Jenny, discusses a girl falling in love with her best friend and doing things such as stealing her lipstick and using her shirt as a pillow case.
 The single was a number-two hit on the Finnish Singles Chart, and was received positively by critics.
 A remix featuring German singer Kim Petras was released on 26 March 2021.

 Production and composition

 Studio Killers wrote, produced and performed "Jenny", with additional songwriting done by Rob Davis.
 Goldie Foxx and Dyna Mink made the instrumental beat, while Chubby Cherry wrote the melody and lyrics and performed the vocals.
 According to Chubby Cherry, this was one of the songs she wrote before forming Studio Killers.
-It was inspired by a crush Cherry had on a person named Jenny.
+And was inspired by a crush Cherry had on a person named Jenny.
 She said the lyrics "sort of changed along the way because [Goldie Foxx and Dyna Mink] added some of their feelings with my feelings and it became kind of intriguing."
 About the song having to do with lesbian relationships, the most discussed topic in Finland at the time the song was released, the group thought "it should be nothing to shy away from."
 Lyrically the song describes a relationship with two women, in which one of them, Jenny, has a boyfriend.
 According to Popmatters writer Ryan Lathan, "it appears her dearest pal is stealing things out of her room and sleeping with her shirt as if it were a pillowcase.
 [The narrator] then is suggesting Jenny "forget those amigos" and shack up with her."

-Described by a Scandipop writer as a more "straightforward," less eccentric pop song that previous Studio Killer singles, "Jenny" is a "half Europop, half commercial house" steel drum-filled track, with "a little bit of a Caribbean-meets-Mediterranean flair".
+Described by a Scandipop writer as a more "straightforward," less eccentric pop song than previous Studio Killer singles, "Jenny" is a "half Europop, half commercial house" steel drum-filled track, with "a little bit of a Caribbean-meets-Mediterranean flair".
 The original track includes an accordion performed by Le Chien de Paris and steel drums played by Miguel Barradas.
 The song was mixed by James F. Reynolds, and later mastered by Dick Beetham at 360 Mastering in London.
 The track lasts for three minutes and 36 seconds, and is performed in B major at a tempo of 134 beats per minute.
 Writers noted the song's similar groove to Edward Maya's "Stereo Love".